rust-lang/rustc-dev-guide/src/building/bootstrapping.md

 thread 'main' panicked at 'RUSTC_STAGE was not set: NotPresent', src/libcore/result.rs:1165:5
 ```

+If `./stageN/bin/rustc` gives an error about environment variables, that
+usually means something is quite wrong -- or you're trying to compile e.g.
+`librustc` or `libstd` or something that depends on environment variables.
+In
+the unlikely case that you actually need to invoke rustc in such a situation,
-To find out the values of the variables, you can add the following flag to your
+you can find the environment variable values by adding the following flag to
-`x.py` command: `--on-fail=print-env`.
+your `x.py` command: `--on-fail=print-env`.